 What are warts?

 Anal and genital warts are caused by a virus (the human papillomavirus or HPV) that lives in the skin.
 The virus is transient meaning it is not a virus that you have for life.
-Most people with the virus manage to get rid of it within a year and most people get rid of the visible warts within 3 months.

 The wart virus (HPV) is passed by skin-to-skin contact: this can happen during sex.
 It’s also possible for the virus to be passed on when no visible warts are on the skin.

 The genital wart strains aren’t passed on other parts of the body like the hands or fingers.

 You can reduce the risk of warts being passed on by using a condom when having sex.
 I would remove the lines about the strains.
 I would add HPV vaccination to this page

 How do I know if I have warts?